 Instructions

-- Drain jackfruit and set aside
+- Drain the jackfruit and set it aside.

 Notes